Lisa Greenbaum – My Story

 I distinctly remember the moment, about halfway through the trip I stepped onto Canggu beach as the sun was getting ready to set when the full impact of everything that had happened finally hit me.
 It was like the culmination of my whole life, every amazing and every shitty thing that ever happened had brought me here.
 To be standing on this gorgeous beach, connected to the earth and the sky and the ocean and know that I was exactly where I was meant to be.
 With tears rolling down my cheeks, I vowed that I would never get stuck again.
 That I would never abandon myself or believe that I wasn’t worthy ever again.

 Since that day I have continued to honour that promise.
 I know that my purpose in life is to empower myself and others so we can collectively raise our vibration.
 That we are enough as we are and that our self-care is worth it.
 Creating inspirational experiences founded on authenticity and integrity is my mandate.
 If this resonates with you please reach out.
-I offer a number of classes, workshops, courses and retreats all in an effort to help us reconnect to our true Self, the best version of you.
+I offer a number of classes and workshops both in person and virtually, and have recently started my own Yoga Education School with an emphasis on trauma-informed practices and a philosophy first approach.
+It’s time to reconnect to our true Self, the best version of you.
 I would be honoured to be a part of your journey.

 - E-RYT 500